-Point2 Technology, a deep-tech startup co-founded by Korea Advanced Institute of Science and Technology (KAIST) professor Bae Hyun-min and KAIST alumni, has secured expanded Series B funding, KAIST said on Wednesday.
+The Korea Advanced Institute of Science and Technology said on the 23rd that Point2 Technology, a deep-tech startup co-founded by KAIST professor Bae Hyun-min and alumni, has secured an expanded Series B investment.

-The funding closes Point2’s Series B round at about 100 billion won ($76 million).
-KAIST said it is the first Korea-based startup and the first Korean semiconductor company to win a strategic investment from Nvidia.
+The company closed the Series B round at about 100 billion won ($76 million).
+KAIST said it is the first Korea-based startup and the first among South Korean semiconductor companies to receive a strategic investment from Nvidia.

-KAIST attributed the investment to Point2’s “e-Tube” technology.
-AI data centers must connect thousands of semiconductors, but copper wiring has limits on transmission distance, while fiber-optic links have been criticized for higher costs and power use, KAIST said.
+KAIST cited Point2 Technology’s “e-Tube” technology as a key driver of the deal.
+AI data centers must connect thousands of semiconductors, but copper wiring has limits on transmission distance, while fiber optics have been criticized for higher costs and power use.

-Point2’s approach uses radio-frequency signals and plastic waveguides for data transmission.
-KAIST said it extends transmission distance by about 10 times compared with copper, and cuts power consumption and costs to about one-third of fiber-optic cables.
-It also reduces latency, KAIST said, calling it a key technology for next-generation AI infrastructure.
+The company’s approach uses radio-frequency signals and plastic waveguides to transmit data, aiming to address both constraints.
+KAIST said it extends transmission distance about 10 times compared with copper wiring, while cutting power consumption and cost to about one-third of optical cables.
+It also reduces data-transfer latency, which KAIST said positions it as a core technology for next-generation AI infrastructure.

 “This is a representative case in which core technology developed at KAIST led to investment from global big tech,” Bae said.
-“We will strengthen support so startups with strong technology can enter global markets quickly.”
+He added that KAIST will strengthen support so startups with strong technology can enter global markets more quickly.

 * This article has been translated by AI.